Skip to main content

 are you capable of that ?

-Yes, it's tricky, and no I do not handle it all yogi "let go and say thank you" perfectly.
+Yes, it is tricky, and no I do not handle it all yogi "let go and say thank you" perfectly.
 I look at the pictures on that wall of other girls they hang out with, I think of all the chances there are that they meet someone else, better, prettier and more together and less anxious at that Festival their at or events with more other people with common interests as them.

 But for some reason or another that apple of your eye chose to walk away.

 But do you truly care about them ?
 Do you get happy just see them happy ?
 Can you see happiness and love for them knowing that they get to put their time in chasing their dreams, knowing that they get to meet all kinds of interesting people with similar interests, people that are important to them.
-And finally, the most difficult part, can you be happy for them if they met someone else and fell in love. maybe for someone who's a better match than you ?
+And finally, the most difficult part, can you be happy for them if they met someone else and fell in love. maybe for someone who is a better match for them than you ?

 At the same time as these are important questions you need to ask yourself when wanting to be friends with an ex or someone you dated, I find this way of thinking just as important when being in a relationship.
 Do we love them for the sole reason of being with us, choosing us and wanting to spend time with us, all of their time ?